dddrrreee/cs240lx-25spr/labs/8-i2c/README.md

 it yourself.
 To remove all mystery, we will do it using both the hardware i2c in the bcm2835 and a bit-banged version.

-  - hardware i2c: described in the broadcom document pages 28---36.
+  - hardware i2c: [described in the broadcom document pages 28---36][hw-i2c].

     You'll notice that the i2c datasheet looks similar to UART (fixed-size FIFO queue for transmit and receive, the need to check